JohnKendrick/PDielec/docs/_sources/theory.rst.txt

 Particle size effects
 ---------------------

-Meier and Wokaun :cite:`Meier1983` outlined an approach to treating large (metal) spherical particles, where particle size is incorporating terms up to 3^rd^ order in the wave vector *k*.
+Meier and Wokaun :cite:`Meier1983` outlined an approach to treating large (metal) spherical particles, where particle size is incorporating terms up to 3\ :sup:`rd` order in the wave vector *k*.
 Using Equations :eq:`eq-PolarisationDensity` and :eq:`eq-InternalField` we can write;

 .. math::
    :label: eq-PolarisationWithSize